An interesting evening of cheese tasting with Go Cheese Tasting with Chef Ranveer Brar!

-I have been having a mad month, it feels like the last month of the year which is supposed to be full with happiness and cheer, which is meant for celebrations and partying seems like a month which has engulfed me with work, work from all directions.
+I have been having a mad month. it feels like the last month of the year which is supposed to be full with happiness and cheer, which is meant for celebrations and partying seems like a month which has engulfed me with work, work from all directions.
 Consulting, recipe design and everything else I do seems to descend on me together.
-And among this load of work, this Monday morning the Go Cheese event with Chef Ranveer Brar in association with Femina seemed like a welcome break.
+And among this load of work.

 I have been a user of Go Cheese for sometime now, I think in the Indian packaged cheese they certainly do stand apart with the quality and variety of cheese they are doing.
 Their cheese angles are child’s favorite munch snack, so I was pretty excited when I got an invite for the tasting event.